filipecorrea/leia/README.md

 # Leia

-Leia is a tool that assesses the legibility of a text and can assist teachers selecting which content to use with each level of education.
+Leia tool assesses the legibility of Portuguese texts and can assist teachers selecting which content to use with each level of education.

 ## Prerequisites